 The University of Toledo selected FASTChoice lenders because they have been providing service to University of Toledo students for years.
 They have competitive rates and terms.
 They offer an easy online application process, send the funds via Electronic Funds Transfer (EFT) and have a history of good customer service.

-Use the dates below to apply for the appropriate loan period.
+Use the dates below to apply for the appropriate loan period (August to December = Fall only loan).
 The amount you request will be divided equally between the terms in the loan period. (example: If you apply for $6000 for summer/fall/spring you will receive $2000 each term.)

 Most lenders offer several different types of alternative loans (undergraduate loans, graduate loans, medical loans, law loans, and even federal loans) so be careful to apply for the correct loan.

 Carefully review all terms and conditions of the alternative loan before accepting the loan.
 Compare fees and interest rates, and keep in mind that some lenders may require payments while in school.